-Andee Antillon, the 3rd place winner in Digital Human Contest 2020, was invited by Nukeygara to share her workflow of using Akeytsu to bridge Character Creator and Marvelous Designer, and do the posing and camera setting before rendering.
+Andee Antillon – the 3rd place winner in Digital Human Contest 2020, was invited by Nukeygara to share her workflow of using Akeytsu to bridge Character Creator and Marvelous Designer, on how to do posing and camera setting before rendering.

 In this article, she details her workflow and shares a few tips about project management when building a pipeline involving the use of multiple creative software applications.